nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       nRF Connect SDK options in SES (Windows)

-If you want to configure tools that are not listed in the SES options, add them to the PATH variable.
+If you want to configure tools that are not listed in the SES options, add them to the :envvar:`PATH` variable.

 .. _build_environment_cli: